firebase/firebase-functions/.guides/upgrade.md

 > 3. Deploy it alongside the old 1st gen function.
 > 4. Gradually introduce traffic to the new function (e.g., via client-side changes or by calling it from the 1st gen function).
 > 5. As traffic ramps up to the new 2nd gen function, scale it up by adding back the original `minInstances` and `maxInstances` settings to the 2nd gen function.
 Reduce the `minInstances` and `maxInstances` settings for the 1st gen function as traffic decreases.
-> 6. Once you are confident, you can delete the 1st gen function.
+> 6. The 1st gen function can be deleted once it has stopped receiving traffic.